 The Company has termination and change of control provisions included in separate agreements with the CEO and Grove Corporate Services for the provision of services.
 In the event of termination by the Company, these contracts contain minimum commitments of approximately \$59,590, which would all be due within one year in the event of a termination.
 In the event of a transaction that constitutes a change of control of the Company, certain amounts would be required to be paid out to the CEO based on his annual base fees, if certain conditions are met.
 This contract contains a minimum commitment of approximately \$200,040 with respect to change of control provisions.
-As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements.
+As a triggering event has not taken place, the contingent payments have not been reflected in these interim financial statements.

 The Company has indemnified the subscribers of Signature's prior flow-through share offerings against any tax-related amounts that become payable by the subscribers as a result of the Company not meeting its spending commitments.
-As at January 31, 2025, the Company believes it has incurred all of its CEE spending requirements.
+As at April 30, 2025, the Company believes it has incurred all of its CEE spending requirements related to prior year flow-through financings.
+The deadline to spend flow-through funds raised in March 31, 2025 is December 31, 2026 and the Company expects that it will meet its CEE obligations within this timeframe.